 The government of Luxembourg has extended its subsidy programme for electric vehicles by another twelve months until 31 March 2022.
 The purchase premium for pure electric cars will in future be linked to electricity consumption.
 Changes will also apply to plug-in hybrids.

 ++ This article has been updated.
 Kindly continue reading below. ++

 In May 2020, the government had raised the purchase premium for purely electric vehicles from 5,000 to 8,000 euros as part of an aid programme to curb the effects of the pandemic.
-It is retaining this higher incentive, but only for models that have an electricity consumption of less than 18 kWh per 100 kilometres.
+It is retaining this higher incentive, but only for models with electricity consumption of less than 18 kWh per 100 kilometres.
 For electric cars that consume more, the amount of the bonus is capped at 3,000 euros.

 This is reflected, for example, in the regulation that purely electric cars with seven or more seats are to be subsidised with 8,000 euros, regardless of their electricity consumption.
 In this way, the ministry wants to take the needs of large families into account.
-Applicants must be part of a household with at least five people.
+Therefore, applicants must be part of a household with at least five people.

 – ADVERTISEMENT –